 Maths 1001, Quercus, October 2010.
 “Absolutely everything you need to know about mathematics in 1001 bite-sized explanations.”

-The Math Handbook (a.k.a.
-The Math Handbook), Quercus, November 2011
+The Maths Handbook, Quercus, November 2011

 • I contributed to 30 Seconds Maths, edited by Richard Brown, published by Ivy Press, May 2012